davidmeadejr/mentalModelAssistant/README.md

 ### Use It, Share It, Love It

 Experience the Mental Model Assistant for yourself at [Mental Model Assistant](...).
-Simply key in your problem or question into the prompt box and watch the magic unfold.
+Simply explain your problem or question into the prompt box and watch the magic unfold.